Dfte/Discovery/README.md

 <img src="images/14.png">
 </div>

-If you specify a non handled pattern or don't specify any then Discovery will create all possible lists using all handled patterns :
+If you specify a non handled pattern or don't specify any then Discovery will create all possible lists using all handled patterns.

+Finally it will query the Web API pwndb available on the Deep Web to retrieve emails and passwords linked to a certain domain.

-# Full command
+# Full commannd

 So basically if you want to run all modules you can use this command :